“Okay,” Red says as he takes out his notebook. “From the top… bags, phones, and wallets?”

 Red is glad she turns away before his blush becomes evident, and after a moment he puts the green away and takes the red helmet and pads.
 He sees her grin out of the corner of his eyes, and goes to join Blue and the girl, who already have their purchases.
 Hers are black, which matches her jacket and hair.

 They all finish buying their gear and thank the clerk, then go outside to put everything into the storage containers and put their pads on.
-Red feels Pichu shift restlessly at all the movement, and carefully transfers his napping pokemon onto the ground, where she wakes and stretches, looking curiously up at Red as he returns her.
-“Thanks for the advice,” Red says, sitting to take his shoes off and slips the knee pads on.
+Red feels Pichu shift restlessly at all the movement, and carefully transfers the napping pokemon onto the ground, where he wakes and stretches, looking curiously up at Red as he returns the pokemon to its ball, “Thanks for the advice,” Red says, sitting to take his shoes off and slipping the knee pads on.
 He takes care to ensure the shoes are fit snug again when he puts them back on.

 “No problem,” she says after the others echo him.
 “Happy all my research was able to help others too.”